roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 12: Joe's Sleepover ****** byTx_Tall_Tales© Beth took the plunge, raised her head, and gave a soft lick to Debbie's thighs, just at the edge of her lips.
+Beth took the plunge, raised her head, and gave a soft lick to Debbie's thighs, just at the edge of her lips.
 Another lick on the opposite side.
 And then a long slow lick right up the middle, that separated those blood engorged lips for our viewing.

  "Joe, I could watch this all night," I told him, "but I think it's show-time, and you're on."
 I nodded toward the end of the bed, and he smiled and walked over to watch what Beth was doing.